Ellipsis-Labs/atlas-release/README.md

 At least 32 cores, 64G memory, and 100G disk
 `linux/amd64` or `linux/arm64`

+We support machines with lower specs, but we recommend that you run the below commands with the `--low-cpu` flag.

 ### Upstream connections / External Dependencies:

 Redis(Message Bus): `redis://redis-testnet.atlas.xyz:6379/`